shmtalhaaa/High-Performance-LookAt-System/README.md

 2. Copy the Scripts folder into your Unity project.
 3. Add the LookAtTarget component to any GameObject you want to rotate toward a target.
 4. Add the LookAtManager component to any other GameObject.
+5. Add target to LookAtTarget and enter play mode to see results and stats.

 ⚡ Performance
 ✅ Optimized with a centralized manager.